Verkhovna Rada building: Post WWII reconstruction and 21st century decommunization

-Having been destroyed in the Second World War, the building was reconstructed in its original style in 1945-1947, with the reconstruction design provided by Zabolotnyi, once again.
+Having been destroyed in the Second World War, the building was reconstructed in its original style in 1945–1947, with the reconstruction design provided by Zabolotnyi, once again.
 The glass dome was rebuilt one meter higher than the original one.
 Although it is adjacent to Rastrelli's Baroque Mariinskyi Palace (1752), the architect of the more monumental and imposing Rada building managed to avoid disharmony from the juxtaposition of such contrasting architectural styles.
 To the main building was added an adjacent three-story high building for servicemen that is designed in a closed half-circle shape with an inner court.

 During the restoration works conducted in 1985 under the leadership of Nataliia Chmutina, four sculptural groups (sculptor Valentyn Znoba) were installed in front of the risalits of the central entrance as intended by Zabolotny's design.
 The sculptures represent various segments of the Ukrainian population: workers, peasants, scientists, and intelligentsia.

-The building's exterior is addressed in light colors through the use of light plaster and light-grey granite.
+The building's exterior is addressed in light colors through the use of light plaster and light-gray granite.
 These tones contrast with the dark shade of a socle, made out of polished labradorite, and has a significant jut against a plane wall.
 All rooms of the three-story building were designed in a single compact scope.
 The facades are symmetrical and have one order that received more extensive interpretation for the colonnade of the main facade (quarter columns), as well as the main planes of side facades (three-quarter columns).